 Welcome to Pop IP Law!

 If you’ve ever heard something about a celebrity or movie (or really anything in pop culture) and wondered, “How can they do that?
 Isn’t there a law or something,” then this is the blog for you!
 Pop IP Law is dedicated to exploring the intersection of intellectual property (IP) and pop culture – and there’s more overlap than you’d think.
 Basically, if it’s in the news and there’s an IP aspect, then there’s a fair chance I’ll write about it in this blog.
-I tend to update at least biweekly barring sickness, road trips, or a dearth of current topics.
+I’m trying to update at least monthly barring sickness, road trips, being slammed at work, or a dearth of current topics .
 I’m an attorney who finds IP fascinating; since graduating from law school with an IP Certificate, I have also earned my LL.M. in IP Law with honors.

 So, What is IP?